-That implementation supports this authentication mechanism as defined in revision 05 of this document.
+That implementation supports this authentication mechanism as defined in revision 09 of this document.
 It supports both mandatory-to-implement hash algorithms (RIPEMD-160 and SHA-1) and a few additional algorithms (SHA-224, SHA-256, SHA-384, SHA-512 and Whirlpool).
 It does not support more than one link-local IPv6 address per interface.
+It does not distinguish refused replayed packets for purpose of logging in the sense of item (g) of Section 5.5 and does not check the packet source address before the authentication-specific processing as suggested in Section 5.4.
 It implements authentication-specific parameters, data structures and methods as follows (whether a parameter can be "changed at runtime", it is done by means of CLI and can also be set in a configuration file):

-- MaxDigestsIn value is fixed to 4. - MaxDigestsOut value is fixed to 4. - RxAuthRequired value is specific to each interface and can be changed at runtime. - ANM Table contents is not retained across speaker restarts, can be retrieved and reset (all entries at once) by means of CLI. - ANM Timeout value is specific to the whole protocol instance, has a default value of 300 seconds and can be changed at runtime. - Ordering of elements within each interface's sequence of CSAs is arbitrary as set by operator at runtime.
+- \ MaxDigestsIn value is fixed to 4. - \ MaxDigestsOut value is fixed to 4. - \ RxAuthRequired value is specific to each interface and can be changed at runtime. - \ ANM Table contents is not retained across speaker restarts, can be retrieved and reset (all entries at once) by means of CLI. - \ ANM Timeout value is specific to the whole protocol instance, has a default value of 300 seconds and can be changed at runtime. - \ Ordering of elements within each interface's sequence of CSAs is arbitrary as set by operator at runtime.
 CSAs are implemented to refer to existing key chain syntax items.

-Elements of an interface's sequence of CSAs are constrained to be unique reference-wise, but not contents-wise, that is, it is possible to duplicate security associations using a different key chain name to contain the same keys.

-- Ordering of elements within each KeyChain sequence is fixed to the sort order of LocalKeyID.
-LocalKeyID is constrained to be unique within each KeyChain sequence. - TS/PC number updates method can be configured at runtime for the whole protocol instance to one of two methods standing for items (a) and (b) of Section 5.1.
-The default method is (b). - Most of the authentication-specific statistics counters listed in Section 5.5 are implemented (per protocol instance and per each interface) and their readings are available by means of CLI with an option to log respective events into a file.
+Elements of an interface's sequence of CSAs are constrained to be unique reference-wise, but not contents-wise, that is, it is possible to duplicate security associations using a different key chain name to contain the same keys. - \ Ordering of elements within each KeyChain sequence is fixed to the sort order of LocalKeyID.
+LocalKeyID is constrained to be unique within each KeyChain sequence. - \ TS/PC number updates method can be configured at runtime for the whole protocol instance to one of two methods standing for items (a) and (b) of Section 5.1.
+The default method is (b). - \ Most of the authentication-specific statistics counters listed in Section 5.5 are implemented (per protocol instance and per each interface) and their readings are available by means of CLI with an option to log respective events into a file.